JAYKALIA007/india-eats-1.0/README.md

 - Implemented custom shimmer effects for different pages as loading animations for improving the UX.

+- Created custom hooks for various to make code modular

+- Used react router dom for routing

 #### P.S.
 I've not yet implemented checkout, auth features.